bubenkoff/speech-spliiter/README.md

 Speech Splitter is a command-line tool designed to split a speech audio into separate sentences.
 This tool aims to make it easier for language learners to train the hearing, pronounciation and word accents.

 > [!WARNING]
 > It uses OpenAI API and requires an API key to work, which is not provided with the package.
-It can also be quite expensive to use, depending on the size of the book.
+It can also be quite expensive to use, depending on the size of the provided source.

 ## Motivation
 This tool was developed by request of a Dutch teacher.
-She wanted to have a tool that would split the audio of a book into separate sentences, so that the students could listen to each sentence separately and repeat after it.
+She wanted to have a tool that would split the audio of a provided source into separate sentences, so that the students could listen to each sentence separately and repeat after it.

 ## Installation
 To install Speech Splitter, follow these steps: